How to Tell the Difference Between Mice and Rats

 Mice and rats are among the most highly distributed pests and understanding their behaviour and biology can help you find the most effective way to get rid of them without doing any harm to the environment.

-The first rule of the art of war is to know your enemy, and this is precisely what we do.
+The first rule of the art of war is to know your enemy, and this is precisely what we, as an established pest control agency, are here to help you do.

-Undoubtedly rats and mice resemble each other.
+Undoubtedly, a rat and a mouse resemble each other.
 That’s why most people can’t differentiate these rodents.
 Once you’re aware of the differences, you’ll see they’re not as much alike as you thought.

-There are a few distinctive signs between mice and rats.
-That can give away the type of animal that you’re looking at.
+There are a few distinctive signs that can give away the type of animal that you’re looking at.

-From a physical perspective, mice and rats have certain similarities, which makes it difficult for the uninitiated to set them apart.
+From a physical perspective, mice and rats have certain similarities, there is no doubt in that.

 Some scientists believe mice and rats evolved from a common ancestor, although mice adapted to more comfortable habitats.

 By “more comfortable habitats” we mean your home.
 Hence, house mice are much smaller and a lot less menacing than their less evolved kin.
 A mouse has a smaller head and feet but sports a larger set of ears (all of this relative to their size) than a rat would have.